IvanGDR/K8S-RBAC/README.md

 Now change to dev context

 ```
-$ kubectl config use-context kubernetes-admin@kubernetes
+$ kubectl config use-context dev
 ```
 ```
 Switched to context "dev".
 ```

 Test access again to verify you can successfully list pods:

 ```
 $ kubectl get pods
 ```
-Above namespace is not needed as we are under dev context.
+Above namespace name is not needed as we are under dev context.
 On the other hand if we are outside dev context, we can execute this:

 ```
 $ kubectl get pods -n testnamespace --kubeconfig $HOME/k8s-resources/dev-config
 ```

-This time, we should see a list of pods (there's just one).
+This time, we should see a list of pods, there's just one.

 ```
 NAME                              READY   STATUS    RESTARTS   AGE